-Every job we’ve tackled has been different, and each has offered unique challenges.
+Every job we’ve tackled has offered us unique challenges.
 Rather than viewing these challenges as setbacks, we’ve taken them as opportunities to learn and grow.
 Though they often collaborate, builders and designers take different approaches to their work.
 Builders may prioritize function, favoring durability over all else, while designers place greater emphasis on aesthetics.
 Good interior design strikes a thoughtful balance between beauty and function, and as a design and build firm, we are able to see the value of both characteristics.
 That skill, however, has been developed over time, and as a growing company, there have been missteps that have served as learning opportunities to improve.

 We’ve learned to recognize that some situations call for function over beauty, and we’re now better able to identify where we can take creative risks, and when we should exercise more caution.
 Our responsibility goes beyond simply presenting clients with all the options— it involves communicating to clients the level of care needed to maintain design elements, and judging whether or not the element is appropriate for the space give its function.